operator-framework/operator-sdk/website/content/en/docs/building-operators/helm/migration.md

 - A `Makefile` with helpful targets for build, test, and deployment, and to give you flexibility to tailor things to your project's needs
 - Updated metrics configuration using [kube-auth-proxy][kube-auth-proxy], a `--metrics-bind-address` flag, and [kustomize][kustomize]-based deployment of a Kubernetes `Service` and prometheus operator `ServiceMonitor`
 - Preliminary support for CLI plugins.
 For more info see the [plugins design document][plugins-phase1-design-doc]
-- A `PROJECT` configuration file to store information about GVKs, plugins, and help the CLI make decisions.
+- A `PROJECT` configuration file to store information about GVKs, plugins, and help the CLI make decisions

 Generated files with the default API versions: